kisanbura/Linux-OS-Coursework/docs/week7.md

 A network security assessment was performed using nmap to identify exposed services and validate firewall effectiveness.

 **Command Used**
-sudo aa-status
+- sudo aa-status

 ##

 <img width="1426" height="444" alt="sudo aa-status week 7 confirms mac is enabled" src="https://github.com/user-attachments/assets/d621ad2e-6dc6-401a-8317-e6b45cb552f1" />

-checks if apparmor and mac are active
+- Checks if apparmor and mac are active

 Nmap scanning confirmed that only the SSH service was exposed on the server.
 This validates firewall effectiveness and minimises the network attack surface.